-Delaware (State or Other Jurisdiction of Incorporation or Organization) 76-0568219 (I.R.S.
-Employer Identification No.) 1100 Louisiana Stro Houston, Texa (Address of Principal Executive as 77002 (713) 381- (Registrant's Telephone Numb Indicate by check mark whether the registrant (1) has filed all reports required to be filed 12 months (or for such shorter period that the registrant was required to file such reports), a Indicate by check mark whether the registrant has submitted electronically and posted on it posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for section of the section o 1 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting Large accelerated filer [] Non-accelerated filer [] (Do not check if a smaller reporting company) Emerging growth company [] Accelerated filer [] Smaller reporting company [] If an emerging growth company, indicate by check mark if the registrant has elected not to accounting standards provided pursuant to Section 13(a) of the Exchange Act. use the extended transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes [No [ There were 2,152,702,622 common units of Enterprise Products Partners L.P. outstanding York Stock Exchange under the ticker symbol "EPD." at the close of business on October 31, 2017.
-Our common units trade on the New
+Delaware(State or Other Jurisdiction of Incorporation or Organization)

+(I.R.S.
+Employer Identification No.)

+1100 Louisiana Street, 10th Floor Houston, Texas 77002

+(Address of Principal Executive Offices, including Zip Code)

+(Registrant's Telephone Number, including Area Code)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \square No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer ☑ Accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company □ Emerging growth company \Box

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \square

+There were 2,152,702,622 common units of Enterprise Products Partners L.P. outstanding at the close of business on October 31, 2017.
+Our common units trade on the New York Stock Exchange under the ticker symbol "EPD."